Digital Transformation

 Business process automation in retail has been growing in popularity, not least because of the pressures that modern retailers frequently find themselves under—rising labor costs; difficulty managing e-commerce supply chains; and increasing expectations from customers in terms of their experience with vendors.

-Today, we’re going to be looking at six use cases for retail automation platforms in retail—how are commercial businesses implementing automation?
+Let's take a look at six use cases for retail automation platforms in retail—how are commercial businesses implementing automation?
 What can automation do for you and what technology should you be looking to implement to achieve it?

 What is a Retail Workflow?